Polymer/old-docs-site/docs/start/customelements.md

 ## Introduction

-If HTML was reinvented tomorrow, it would provide more features and greater capability and than today's built-in elements.
-For example, imagine you're building a photobooth app to capture snapshots, display thumbnails, and cycle through recent photos.
+If HTML was reinvented tomorrow, it would provide more features and greater capability than today's built-in elements.
+For example, imagine you're building a photo booth app to capture snapshots, display thumbnails, and cycle through recent photos.
 If HTML provided the `<camera>`, `<carousel>`, or `<tabs>` element, you wouldn't think twice about using them.
-You'd accept the functionality and start declaring markup!
+You'd accept the functionality and start writing markup!

-Fortunately, [Custom Elements](/platform/custom-elements.html) pave a path to {{site.project_title}}'s, "[Everything is an element](/docs/start/everything.html)" mantra.
-Embracing the mantra means web apps become a large collection of well-defined, reusable components.
-Applications are created by assembling many custom elements together, either ones provided by {{site.project_title}}, [ones you create](/getting-started.html) yourself, or third-party elements.
+Fortunately, [Custom Elements](/platform/custom-elements.html) pave a path to {{site.project_title}}'s "[Everything is an element](/docs/start/everything.html#everythingis)" philosophy.
+Embracing the philosophy means a web app becomes a collection of well-defined, reusable components.
+You create an applications by assembling custom elements: either ones provided by {{site.project_title}}, [ones you create](/getting-started.html) yourself, or third-party elements.

-## Custom elements are just elements
+## Custom element APIs {#publicapis}

 A critical realization is that **custom elements are no different than standard HTML elements**.
+Each HTML  element has its own API, consisting of:

+- properties
+- methods
+- attributes
+- events
+- how the element handles its children

 Take an HTML `<select>`.
-It can be declared:
+It can be declared in markup:

     <select selected="0">
       <option>Hello World</option>
     </select>

-or instantiated in JavaScript:
+… or instantiated in JavaScript:

     var s = document.createElement('select');
     s.innerHTML = '<option>Hello World</option>';

-One can attach event listeners, access properties, or call its methods:
+Once you have a reference to an element, you can attach event listeners, access properties, or call its methods:

     s.addEventListener('change', function(e) {
       alert(this.selectedIndex == 0);
     });

 Guess what? **The same tricks apply to custom elements**.
 You can use standard DOM methods on custom elements, access their properties, attach event listeners, or style them using CSS.
-The major difference with custom elements is that they give authors a tool for defining new tags with compartmentalized functionality.
+The major difference with custom elements is that they give authors a tool for defining new tags with built-in functionality.
+These tags can add their own methods, properties, attributes, and events, and define their own logic for handling children.

-Our `<polymer-selector>` element is a good example of a basic custom element.
+The `<polymer-selector>` element is a good example of a basic custom element.
 It's a close relative to `<select>`, but provides additional functionality and more flexibility.
-For example, you can  use `<polymer-selector>` as a general container for selecting _any_ type of content, not just `<option>`!
+For example, you can  use `<polymer-selector>` as a general container for selecting _any_ type of content, not just `<option>`.
 It also provides convenient styling hooks, events, and additional properties for interacting with its items.

     <polymer-selector selected="0">
       <div>Item 1</div>